Generalization of conformal Hamada operators: Introduction

 Conformal symmetry and conformal methods are also ubiquitously found in condensed matter physics \cite{Ginsparg:1988ui,Ludwig:1992tm}, where, for example, conformal field theories are used to solve interaction problems in many-body physics \cite{DiFrancesco:1997nk}.
 The formalism of CFT's offers a possibility to describe a large set of quantum field theories reaching a non-Gaussian fixed point (FP) of renormalization group flows that can be moreover solved exactly around such FP's.
 However, in condensed matter not all of the tools of general CFT's are often exploited since the general and abstract methods of CFT were developed in a slightly different context (of purely mathematical models of 2-dimensional field theories, cf. \cite{Riva:2005gd}).
 In \cite{Ludwig:1992tm}, for example, a well known Tomonaga theory in the Kac-Moody CFT language is used to show how the properties of Fermi surfaces can be understood on the purely algebraic CFT base.

 In general, CFT's are used to describe the situation of RG flows in generic QFT's with running coupling parameters near a fixed point of renormalization group flow.
-There, where the RG flow stops one surely meets scale invariance which can be easily promoted to full conformal invariance on the quantum interacting level \cite{Iorio:1996ad}.
+This opens up for vast applications of the CFT's and conformal operators in theoretical high energy physics.
+There, at the fixed point (FP), where the RG flow stops one surely meets scale invariance which can be easily promoted to full conformal invariance on the quantum interacting level \cite{Iorio:1996ad}.
 In such circumstances, the reason for quantum RG running of couplings is absent, namely there are also no perturbative UV divergences and the theory is completely UV-finite.
 In general, it is quite difficult to find models of such finite interacting theories when the gauge or gravitational interactions are included consistently on the quantum level, but one can consult the examples found in \cite{Modesto:2014lga,Modesto:2015lna,Modesto:2015foa,Modesto:2016max,Koshelev:2017ebj,Rachwal:2018gwu}.
 As one can see there the absence of UV divergences is closely related to the quantum conformality and the theory which sits at the FP of RG can be cast in the form of a CFT (possibly on a curved gravitational background like studied in this paper).
 When the FP is non-trivial and the theory around it is still with non-vanishing interactions, so this is a non-Gaussian FP, simply due to the mere fact of its existence, the theory is said to be asymptotically safe since it does not have anymore problems with UV divergences \cite{weinberg}.
 The values of couplings are non-zero at such FP, but still the theory is finite and without problems in the UV regime, that is it can be defined at arbitrarily high energy scales.
 In other words, conformality is reached asymptotically in the UV.